 Properties of 1S-LSD

-- Legally classified as a "Research Chemical".
+- Legally classified as a “research chemical”

-Significance in the scene
+Significance within the scene

-Chapter 2: The Road to Prohibition
+Chapter 2: The Road to the Ban

 Initial discussions